kumo-ai/kumo-rfm-mcp/README.md

 ### Environment Variables

-* **`KUMO_API_KEY`**: Authenticating is needed once before predicting or evaluating with the KumoRFM model.
+* **`KUMO_API_KEY`**: Authentication is needed once before predicting or evaluating with the KumoRFM model.
-    If the `KUMO_API_KEY` environment variable is not set, you can authenticate via an OAuth2 flow on-the-fly in individual session.
+    You can generate your KumoRFM API key for free [here](https://kumorfm.ai).
-    You can generate your KumoRFM API key for free at https://kumorfm.ai.
+    If not set, you can also authenticate on-the-fly in individual session via an OAuth2 flow.

 ## We love your feedback! :heart: